dcusworth/image_spark_mpi/README.md

 **Hybrid OpenMP + MPI - Model Parallelism**

 Using the model parallel framework described above (OpenMP on matrix multiplications, MPI on lambdas), we achieve the following results (Figure 5) when varying threads and nodes ([Driver for hybrid model parallelism - MNIST](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/benchmark_model_parallel.py), [OpenMP model parallelism - MNIST](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/train_openmp_model.pyx)).
 We see the maximum speedup occuring with the maximum number of nodes and threads (8 each).
 The efficiency drops as we increase the number of threads and nodes, but the scaled speedup is still largest for the highest number of threads and nodes.
 We note that when benchmarking the serial code ([Odyssey serial code](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/fast_serial.py)), the algorithm does not scale directly as a function of increased number of images.
 The scaling is more of the order of Time(serial) = 0.004 N^1.004 + 5.
 In other words, the overhead does not scale with number of trained images.
+For some number of nodes, the MPI efficiency is limited as we parallelize over 10 lambdas, some nodes may idle near the end when the number of nodes is not a factor of the number of lambdas.

 <figure>